GunnWATT/watt/README.md

 ## Running Locally
 ###### These instructions assume you have a compatible version of Node installed.
 Install Node [here](https://nodejs.org/en/).

+Before running everything, install all necessary packages by running `npm install` in the root folder.
+This should install all the dependencies required by the client, functions, and scripts and generate `node_modules` in each package and at the root with the installed files.

+The following sections will go over how to run each component of WATT locally.

 ### Client
-Navigate to the client directory with `cd client` and install the required NPM dependencies with `npm install`.
+Navigate to the client directory with `cd client`.
 Run `npm start` to start the vite development server on `localhost:3000`.
 Your terminal should look something like this:

 ![image](https://user-images.githubusercontent.com/60120929/180681967-1bc6450e-6b94-47c1-9064-5c7a45a6af05.png)
 <!-- ![image](https://user-images.githubusercontent.com/60120929/161687343-4a45578b-1385-40aa-9994-fb7c45dba275.png) -->